 All students will be billed an IDENTICAL housing estimate.
 This is not an indication of your assignment.
 The estimated housing charge will be replaced with your actual housing charge as soon as assignments are finalized.
 This usually occurs shortly after the start of the program, as some students change their housing option.

 Students should expect to be billed for severe damages at the end of the semester after a final walk through by NYU Berlin staff

-* Above are the proposed fall 2016 and spring 2017 semester rates for the Berlin study away site.
-Final rates pending board of trustees approval in summer 2016.
+* Above are the anticipated fall 2018 semester rates for the Berlin study away site.
+Final rates for the new year pending board of trustees approval in summer 2018.
 Room rates are site specific and are generally determined by room type, rental costs, and associated support services.
 The figures cited in NYU's Cost of Attendance are based on annual room and board rates at NYU's location in New York.